WWE 2K20

-WWE 2K20 received overwhelmingly negative reviews, with critics noting a regression in quality compared to 2K19.
+WWE 2K20 received overwhelmingly negative reviews, with game critics noting a regression in quality compared to 2K19.
 The game has since gained notoriety in both the wrestling and gaming communities for its many bugs at launch and other technical issues.
-In response, 2K would cancel WWE 2K21 and put the series on hiatus for two years.
-The follow-up title, WWE 2K22, was released on March 11, 2022.
+In response to its failure, 2K would cancel WWE 2K21 and put the series on hiatus for two years, with a spin-off, WWE 2K Battlegrounds, released in 2020, followed by the main series' return with WWE 2K22, which released on March 11, 2022.